DataDog/documentation/content/en/tracing/setup_overview/proxy_setup/_index.md

 ### Sampling

-The sampling rate for traces starting from Istio services can be set between `0.0` (0%) and `1.0` (100%).

-Configure the sampling rate in order to control the volume of traces sent to Datadog by using the parameter `DD_TRACE_SAMPLING_RULES`.
-By default, 100% of traces starting from Istio are sampled.
+To control the volume of traces starting from Istio that are sent to Datadog, specify a sampling rate by setting the parameter `DD_TRACE_SAMPLING_RULES` to a value between `0.0` (0%) and `1.0` (100%).
+If no value is specified, 100% of traces starting from Istio are sent.

 To use the [Datadog Agent calculated sampling rates][9] (10 traces per second per Agent) and ignore the default sampling rule set to 100%, set the parameter `DD_TRACE_SAMPLING_RULES` to an empty array: